JMVerghade/TrainControlWithArduino/README.md

 Model railroad DCC command with Arduino

-Started the 10th of february 2014 by Jean-Marie Verghade
+Started the 10th of february 2014 by Jean-Marie Verghade in France near Grenoble.

 My goal is to developp software and hardware to control a small model railroad with DCC protocol.
 I come from software development, so Arduino looks the best way to start quickly to build a small DCC command control connected to my laptop PC that runs MS Windows.
 An infraRed remote control plus a 2x16 LCD display shall also provide the system with a very simple interface to select trains and pilot locomotives throttle without having the laptop connected.
 The PC will be used later for automation.
 For the moment, a small windows allows to control locomotives.